 Amateur Radio Equipment

-Many of the volunteers of The Museum of Communications are also amateur radio operators.
+Many of the volunteers at the Connections Museum are also amateur radio operators.
 The museum contains many different transmitters and receivers on display.
 There are also examples of commercial amateur gear as well at the museum.

 Commercial AM Transmitter